 Scam Alert!
-Important information about scams targeting those applying for or receiving unemployment insurance, or those looking for a job.
+Email fraud alert from JP Morgan Chase, and other important information about scams targeting those applying for or receiving unemployment insurance, or those looking for a job.

 Unemployment Insurance (UI) is temporary income: